SoarGroup/SoarGroup.github.io/docs/soar_manual/07_EpisodicMemory.md

 a cue-based retrieval command.
 The WME value is an integer indicating the time of the retrieved episode.

 present-id This WME is created whenever an episode is successfully retrieved from a cue-based retrieval command.
 The WME value is an integer indicating the current time, such as to provide a sense of "now" in episodic memory terms.
 By comparing this value to the memory-id value, the agent can gain a sense of the relative time that has passed since the retrieved episode was recorded.

 graph-match This WME is created whenever an episode is successfully retrieved from a cue-based retrieval command and the graph-match parameter was on.
 The value is an integer with value 1 if graph matching was executed successfully and 0 otherwise.

-mapping `<mapping-root>`  This WME is created whenever an episode is success- fully retrieved from a cue-based retrieval command, the graph-match parameter was on, and structural match was successful on the retrieved episode.
+mapping `<mapping-root>`  This WME is created whenever an episode is successfully retrieved from a cue-based retrieval command, the graph-match parameter was on, and structural match was successful on the retrieved episode.
 This WME provides a mapping between identifiers in the cue and in the retrieved episode.
 For each